Listen to InTechnicolour’s Debut EP now, out on Small Pond.

 The Physics House Band have toured and performed notable shows with Jaga Jazzist, Maps & Atlases, Lite, ALT-J, Bosnian Rainbows, Tera Melos, Zechs Marquise, Django Django, 65 Days of Static, Three Trapped Tigers, Mono + more.

-Their highly anticipated second full length release ‘Mercury Fountain’ will be released via Small Pond on the 21st April 2017.
+Their highly anticipated second release ‘Mercury Fountain’ was released via Small Pond on the 21st April 2017.